 3. Click your name, at the top right of the page, and choose Settings from the drop-down.

-4. On the left side of the page, click Command Settings, then Contacts, and select Lead Routing.
+4. On the left side of the page, click Command Settings, then Contacts, and select Lead Management.

 Prioritize Lead Routes